briancavalier/braindump/packages/schema/README.md

 console.log(encodeResult)
 ```

 Consequently, literal values, objects, and tuples don't require an API to construct.
-This leads to some interesting and natural ways of working with schemas.
+They are [_ad hoc_](https://en.wikipedia.org/wiki/Ad_hoc).

-They are _ad hoc_.
+This allows working with ad hoc schemas to be very natural.

 ### Creating schemas